View Leonard Husky's Obituary on daily-times.com and share memories

 Leonard Dennis Husky

-He is survived by his daughters; Anna Marie Wahtomy and Lydia Hosteen, sisters; Betsy Kokie and Rosetta Larvingo, brothers; Preston Haskie and Harold Yazzie.
+He is survived by his daughters; Anna Wahtomy, Lydia Haskie, Aletha J. Haskie and Carla Rodriguez, son; Brian Thompson.
+Sisters; Betsy Kokie and Rosetta Larvingo.
+Brothers; Preston Haskie and Harold Yazzie.